Pidgety/Pidgety/README.md

   additional Udemy courses, reading books on Python and participating in HackerRank and Exercism challenges.

-* addressing gaps in my Computer Science knowledge by taking a Udemy course on data structures and algorithms, and reading Hands On Data Structures and Algorithms with Python (Argawal, 2018, Packt).
+* addressing gaps in my Computer Science knowledge by taking Udemy courses on data structures and algorithms, and reading Hands On Data Structures and Algorithms with Python (Argawal, 2018, Packt).

 * broadening my awareness of other languages, systems and frameworks by taking Udemy courses on:

+  * HTML, CSS & JavaScript (in progress)
+  * Django (in progress)
   * Git and GitHub (completed)
-  * MySQL (in progress)
+  * MySQL (completed)

-  * HTML, CSS & JavaScript (in progress)
+Please see personal_development.md for further details.

 <!--
 **Pidgety/Pidgety** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.